pepzicles/diy-lovemessengers-nycresistor/Feb 2025/README.md

 <br>
 by Julia Daser and Pepi Ng
 <br>
-Thank you Ayo Chaboi for your help 💕
+Thank you Aiyo Cheboi for your help 💕
 <br>